 The Perfect Window Treatments For Home Theaters And Media Rooms In Fort Lauderdale04/17/2019Danielle Micich For some homeowners in Fort Lauderdale, the home theater or media room is just not a hobby room, but one of the most used rooms in the house.
-Your large 4K TV is the point of interest in the room.
+The entire room is focused on the oversized 4k television.
 The sound system envelops you in dramatic scores and exciting sound effects.
 Now, it’s time to put up the perfect window treatments for your home theater or media room experience.
 When your home theater or media room is used as a gathering place, you still want to get the most from your TV.
 Nevertheless, you need a window treatment that will completely black out the room, so that you don’t have to deal with glare on your screen.
 It’s also helpful if your window treatments could muffle outside sound.
 As an added bonus, your coverings should keep some style even when your movies aren’t playing.
 So what are the perfect window treatments for a home theater or media room?
-Your Window Coverings Should Make The Room Dark When you watch a movie in a home theater or media room, you want the room as dark as possible.
+Your Window Coverings Should Make The Room Pitch Black When you watch a movie in a home theater or media room, you want the room as dark as possible.
 You may want to start with shades that shut out the outside world.
 Opaque cellular shades, roller shades or Roman shades will keep the sun out.
 And as the shades cover the full window, you can get the room as dim as you need, where the movie is the star attraction.
 However, while different shades will effectively dim a room, they won’t do a fantastic job at directing light.
-If you wish to have the option to direct light as well, you will want to consider plantation shutters.
+If you wish to have the benefit of directing light as well, you will want to consider plantation shutters.
 Shutters will be able to completely block out outside light when they are closed.
-But there are times you might want to let in some outside light, so the room doesn’t seem so closed in.
-With shutters, you can let just a bit of light in, while making sure that you can watch television without a glare.
+But there are times you might want to let in some outside light, so the room doesn’t seem so claustrophobic.
+With shutters, you can let just a bit of light in, while still ensuring that you can watch television without a glare.
 Your Window Treatments Should Hinder Sound While making sure your home theater or media room has the right amount of darkness is priority number one, don’t underestimate the significance of sound.
 Outside noise, such as children playing in the yard or a neighbor dog barking, can distract you from your viewing experience.
 What comes from your films and TV programs should also be protected, as your program’s sound can become muffled when it bounces off your window’s glass panes.
 Cellular shades can make the room dark, but they can be too delicate to adequately block out commotion.
 Blinds can have the same problem as they are open around the sides.
 Drapes and curtains can muffle outside noise, but might also distort your show’s sound and hinder you from enjoying a true surround-sound experience.
 Plantation shutters, as designed, block outside noise and keep inside sound great.
 If your street is generally quiet, any plantation shutter can fulfill the purpose.
 However, if you reside in a community that has more outside activity, like in a child-friendly area or on a well-traveled street, you should use a denser faux wood shutter.
 Whatever treatment you pick, make sure you arrange your surround sound after after your treatments are installed so that you you get quality sound from your speakers.
 The More Functional Your Media Room, The More Versatile The Window Treatment photo courtesy of Kathy at The Daily Nest As larger screen televisions become more in fashion, media rooms have started to become a multipurpose room.
 While they still are used for movies and television, media rooms can be a place for gaming, watching sports, and general entertaining.
 If you use your room for more than one purpose, you will need a practical window covering that looks sleek when it’s the room is being used for other purposes.
 When a cellular or roman shade is raised, they dissapear into the window sill.
 This leaves your windows completely uncovered , letting in 100% sunlight, but does nothing for privacy or style.
 Plantation shutters let your room be seen as a general space, and not only as a home theater.
 And since you can adjust each one to direct as much light as you want, you can designate a back area where friends or family can catch up or play a game.
 The rest of the group can then sit in darkness on the couch enjoying the movie .
 Which Window Treatment For Your Home Theater Or Media Room Works For You?
 If your media room doesn’t have a lot of outside windows, then you may choose a cellular, roman or roller shade.
 If you use a multi-purpose media room, then plantation shutters are the way to go.
 Either way, your Sunburst representative can help you out.
 Call 561-440-8535 today to schedule your in-home consultation.